 Judith was born in Washington, D.C.
-She and her Dutch-born husband, John, have lived in Eilat, Israel, since 1976.
-Thirty years ago John and Judy began The Shelter Hostel, a guest house for travelers from all over the world, a drop-in center for anyone searching for physical, emotional, or spiritual support—a way of life for the Pexes.
-John is also the pastor of the Eilat Congregation, a multi-cultural, non-denominational fellowship.
+Since 1976, she and her Dutch-born husband, John, have lived in Eilat, Israel.
+John and Judy began The Shelter Hostel, a guest house for travelers from all over the world, a drop-in center for anyone searching for physical, emotional, or spiritual support—a way of life for the Pexes.
 Judy and John are the parents of four grown children and the happy grandparents of seven.
 In her free time Judy enjoys reading, writing, hiking and camping in the mountains around Eilat, snorkeling in the Red Sea, traveling and photography, but most of all spending time with family and friends.

 Learn more about Judith, her books, and the Pexes work and ministry: